Gluten Free Gingerbread Cake

 1 egg (50 g, weighed out of shell) at room temperature, beaten

 1 cup (8 fluid ounces) warm water

-Preheat your oven to 350°F. Grease an 8-inch square baking pan and set it aside.
+Preheat your oven to 350°F. Grease and line an 8-inch square baking pan and set it aside.

 Originally posted on the blog in 2011 (!).
-Recipe unchanged, photos and text mostly new.
+Recipe unchanged, photos and video new, text mostly new.